VIC.GOV.AU | Policy and Advisory Library

 Chapter 7: Assessment service for students with disability

-The Students with Disability Assessment Service provides assessments for students and assists schools and families to understand the educational support needs of students with disability.
-The service conducts cognitive and language assessments to establish whether a student has:
+The Students with Disability Assessment Service provides assessments for students and assists schools and families to understand the educational support needs of students with disability and high needs.
+The service conducts cognitive and language assessments, and schools may refer students who are likely to have:

 All assessments are carried out by qualified and fully registered psychologists and speech pathologists.

-MAX Solutions Pty LtdExternal Link (formerly Assessments Australia) is currently contracted to conduct these assessments on behalf of the Department of Education.
+AKG HealthExternal Link (formerly Assessments Australia/MAX Health) is currently contracted to conduct these assessments on behalf of the Department of Education.

 Referring a student for assessment